BFI Film Academy: Short Cut Film Fund

 Can I apply?

-If the following apply to you, make sure you apply by 9am on Monday 13 November 2023.
+If the following apply to you, make sure you apply by 10am on Monday 3 June 2024.

 • I am 16-25 years old and currently living in the South East region (as defined by the BFI – see map, this excludes London)

 • I do not have any professional filmmaking credits as a writer, director or producer.
-This includes IMDB credits.
+This includes IMDB credits

-• I am not represented by an agent as a writer, director or producer.
+• I am not represented by an agent as a writer, director or producer

-• I am not currently enrolled in higher education (degree level or above).
+• I am not currently enrolled in higher education (degree level or above)

-• I am not currently studying a filmmaking course, and I have not studied a filmmaking course before (you can still apply if you have participated in BFI Film Academy short courses).
+• I am not currently studying a filmmaking course, and I have not studied a filmmaking course before (you can still apply if you have participated in BFI Film Academy Short Courses)

 We encourage people from underrepresented backgrounds to apply.
 If you face barriers to opportunities due to mental health issues, physical health/disability, learning disabilities, neurodivergence, substance misuse, survivors, people from working-class backgrounds, people from the LGBTQIA+ community, and people from Black, Asian, traveller, mixed heritage or other global majority backgrounds, we encourage you to apply.